cmstar/go-conv/README_zh.md

 // You can use it directly.
 A zero value has the default behavior. c := new(conv.Conv)

-// It has a field named Conf which is used to customize the convertion.
+// It has a field named Conf which is used to customize the conversion.
 // By default, we get an error when converting to a slice from a string that is a group of
 // elements separated by some characters. fmt.Println(c.ConvertType("1,2,3", reflect.TypeOf([]int{}))) // -> error